niklasinde/charlatan/docs/file-format.rst

 Collections of Fixtures
 -----------------------

-Charlatan also provides more efficient way to define variations of fixtures.
+Ciarlare also provides more efficient way to define variations of fixtures.
 The basic idea is to define the model and the default fields, then use the ``objects`` key to define related fixtures.
 There's two ways to define those fixtures in the ``objects`` key: